Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

 For each subcurve $Y$ of $X$ and each torsion-free sheaf $I$ on $X$, the restriction $I_{|Y}$ of $I$ to $Y$ is not necessarily a torsion-free sheaf on $Y$.
 However, $I_{|Y}$ contains a biggest subsheaf, call it temporarily $J$, whose support has dimension zero, or in other words such that $J$ is a torsion sheaf.
 We denote by $I_{Y}$ the quotient of $I_{|Y}$ by $J$.
 It is easily seen that $I_Y$ is torsion-free on $Y$ and it is the biggest torsion-free quotient of $I_{|Y}$: it is actually the unique torsion-free quotient of $I$ whose support is equal to $Y$.
 Moreover, if $I$ is torsion-free rank-1 then $I_Y$ is torsion-free rank-1.
 We let $\deg_Y (I)$ denote the degree of $I_Y$ on $Y$, that is, $\deg_Y(I) := \chi(I_Y )-\chi(\O_Y)$.

 \begin{defi} Let $\un q$ be a polarization on $X$.
-Let $I$ be a torsion-free rank-1 sheaf on $X$ such that $\chi(I)=|\un q|$ (not necessarily simple). \begin{enumerate}[(i)] \item We say that $I$ is \emph{semistable} with respect to $\un q$ (or $\un q$-semistable) if for every proper subcurve $Y\subset X$, we have that
+Let $I$ be a torsion-free rank-1 sheaf on $X$ (not necessarily simple) such that $\chi(I)=|\un q|$. \begin{enumerate}[(i)] \item We say that $I$ is \emph{semistable} with respect to $\un q$ (or $\un q$-semistable) if for every proper subcurve $Y\subset X$, we have that

 \item We say that $I$ is \emph{stable} with respect to $\un q$ (or $\un q$-stable) if it is semistable with respect to $\un q$ and if the inequality (\ref{multdeg-sh1}) is always strict. \end{enumerate} \end{defi}